cs1302uga/cs1302-ce09/README.md

    * If needed, a solid generalization arrow (`extends`) to a parent class; and
    * If needed, a dashed generalization arrow (`implements`) to an interface.

-   In a class diagram, do not list inherited members unless they are explicitly overriden.
-   Where applicable, be sure to include visibility modifiers (e.g., `+`, `#`, `~`, `-`) and
-   type / return type information.
+   In a class diagram, do not list inherited members (methods or attributes) unless they are explicitly overriden.
+Be sure to include visibility modifiers (e.g., `+`, `#`, `~`, `-`) and type / return type information where needed.
 Also, remember that generalization arrows have a triangle arrow head, which differentiates them from dependency and aggregration associations.

 **CHECKPOINT**